Cyclone Gati hits Somalia as country’s strongest storm on record after explosive intensification

 According to Kerry Emanuel, a hurricane scientist at MIT, rapidly intensifying storms provide a warning: The increasing tendency for hurricanes to rapidly intensify is a better gauge for how climate change is influencing them rather than how strong they ultimately get.

 Based on recent peer-reviewed studies he co-wrote, NOAA meteorologist Jim Kossin said it’s clear that the odds of a storm rapidly intensifying have increased compared with what they were just a few decades ago.
-While this is particularly the case in the Atlantic, where there is more accurate data kept about such storms, such trends are likely being seen in other ocean basins as well.
+While this is particularly the case in the Atlantic, where there is more accurate data kept about such storms, such trends are probably being seen in other ocean basins as well.